 OUTREACH, INFORMAL EDUCATION & SCIENCE COMMUNICATION

-I have a strong background in outreach and communication, with professional experience including two years as Citizen Science Outreach Coordinator for NH Sea Grant, service on the staff team of Nature Groupie, and two semesters as a residential ecology educator at The Ecology School.
+Science outreach and communication has always been a priority for me, with professional experience including two years as Citizen Science Outreach Coordinator for NH Sea Grant, service on the staff team of Nature Groupie, and two semesters as a residential ecology educator at The Ecology School.
 It is a priority for me to make science accessible and exciting to the public, particularly when it is of conservation importance.
 I am well-versed in developing creative, audience-specific communication products and outreach events.
 I am comfortable with both "shallow" engagement—event tables, brochures, blog posts, and the like—and "deep" engagement, which entails a long-term, two-way dialogue between researchers, the community, and other stakeholders.

 At left, you can view some samples of outreach and communications products that I have made over the last few years.